sedlak477/DesktopCalc/README.md

 # DesktopCalc :bar_chart:
 A very simple calculator written in C# with WPF.

+# Motivation
+The built-in Windows calculator lacks some features I desire, for example always staying on top or easy to go back and change some numbers.
+So I quickly made this very simple application adding all the features I wish Windows calculator had, it's as easy as that. :tada:

 # Features
 Simply write your expression in the bottom text box and the result will get calculated as you write it!
 * The window will always stay on top.